superbeppe98/cisco-cybersecurity/4_Protecting_the_Organization.md

 ## 4.2.5 Impact Reduction

 - While most organizations today are aware of common security threats and put considerable effort into preventing them, no set of security practices is foolproof.
 Therefore, organizations must be prepared to contain the damage if a security breach occurs.
 And they must act fast!

-Communicate the issue
+- Communicate the issue
-Communication creates transparency, which is critical in this type of situation.
+    - Communication creates transparency, which is critical in this type of situation

-Internally, all employees should be informed and a clear call to action communicated.
+    - Internally, all employees should be informed and a clear call to action communicated

-Externally, all clients should be informed through direct communication and official announcements.
+    - Externally, all clients should be informed through direct communication and official announcements

-Be sincere and accountable
+- Be sincere and accountable
-Respond to the breach in an honest and genuine way, taking responsibility where the organization is at fault.
+    - Respond to the breach in an honest and genuine way, taking responsibility where the organization is at fault

-Provide the details
+- Provide the details
-Be open and explain why the breach took place and what information was compromised.
-Organizations are generally expected to take care of any client costs associated with identity theft services required as a result of a security breach.
+    - Be open and explain why the breach took place and what information was compromised.
+Organizations are generally expected to take care of any client costs associated with identity theft services required as a result of a security breach

-Find the cause
+- Find the cause
-Take steps to understand what caused and facilitated the breach.
-This may involve hiring forensics experts to research and find out the details.
+    - Take steps to understand what caused and facilitated the breach.
+This may involve hiring forensics experts to research and find out the details

-Apply lessons learned
+- Apply lessons learned
-Make sure that any lessons learned from forensic investigations are applied to prevent similar breaches from happening in the future.
+    - Make sure that any lessons learned from forensic investigations are applied to prevent similar breaches from happening in the future

-Check, and check again
+- Check, and check again
-Attackers will often attempt to leave a backdoor to facilitate future breaches.
-To prevent this from happening, make sure that all systems are clean, no backdoors are installed and nothing else has been compromised.
+    - Attackers will often attempt to leave a backdoor to facilitate future breaches.
+To prevent this from happening, make sure that all systems are clean, no backdoors are installed and nothing else has been compromised

-Educate!
+- Educate!
-Raise awareness, train and educate employees, partners and clients on how to prevent future breaches.
+    - Raise awareness, train and educate employees, partners and clients on how to prevent future breaches

-Don’t forget, the impact of a security breach extends beyond the technical aspect of stolen data or damaged intellectual property.
+- Don’t forget, the impact of a security breach extends beyond the technical aspect of stolen data or damaged intellectual property.
 It can have a devastating effect on an organization’s reputation!

 ## 4.2.6 What Is Risk Management?

-Risk management is the formal process of continuously identifying and assessing risk in an effort to reduce the impact of threats and vulnerabilities.
+- Risk management is the formal process of continuously identifying and assessing risk in an effort to reduce the impact of threats and vulnerabilities.
 You cannot eliminate risk completely but you can determine acceptable levels by weighing up the impact of a threat with the cost of implementing controls to mitigate it.
-The cost of a control should never be more than the value of the asset you are protecting.
+The cost of a control should never be more than the value of the asset you are protecting

-Identify the threats that increase risk.
-Threats may include processes, products, attacks, potential failure or disruption of services, negative perception of an organization’s reputation, potential legal liability or loss of intellectual property.
+- Identify the threats that increase risk.
+Threats may include processes, products, attacks, potential failure or disruption of services, negative perception of an organization’s reputation, potential legal liability or loss of intellectual property

-Determine the severity that each threat poses.
+- Determine the severity that each threat poses.
 For example, some threats may have the potential to bring an entire organization to a standstill, while other threats may be only minor inconveniences.
-Risk can be prioritized by assessing financial impact (a quantitative analysis) or scaled impact on an organization's operation (a qualitative analysis).
+Risk can be prioritized by assessing financial impact (a quantitative analysis) or scaled impact on an organization's operation (a qualitative analysis)

-Develop an action plan to reduce overall organization risk exposure, detailing where risk can be eliminated, mitigated, transferred or accepted.
+- Develop an action plan to reduce overall organization risk exposure, detailing where risk can be eliminated, mitigated, transferred or accepted

-Continuously review any risk reduced through elimination, mitigation or transfer actions.
-Remember, not all risks can be eliminated, so you will need to closely monitor any threats that have been accepted.
+- Continuously review any risk reduced through elimination, mitigation or transfer actions.
+Remember, not all risks can be eliminated, so you will need to closely monitor any threats that have been accepted

-Cybersecurity is becoming a significant business concern.
-Organizations should therefore have plans in place to prepare for, deal with, and recover from a security breach.
+- Cybersecurity is becoming a significant business concern.
+Organizations should therefore have plans in place to prepare for, deal with, and recover from a security breach

-Here at @Apollo, we use Cisco technology.
-Let’s check these out.
+- Here at @Apollo, we use Cisco technology.
+Let’s check these out

 ## 4.3.1 Cisco's CSIRT

 Many large organizations have a Computer Security Incident Response Team (CSIRT) to receive, review and respond to computer security incident reports.
-Cisco CSIRT goes a step further and provides proactive threat assessment, mitigation planning, incident trend analysis and security architecture review in an effort to prevent security incidents from happening.
+Cisco CSIRT goes a step further and provides proactive threat assessment, mitigation planning, incident trend analysis and security architecture review in an effort to prevent security incidents from happening

-Cisco’s CSIRT takes a proactive approach, collaborating with the Forum of Incident Response and Security Teams (FIRST), the National Safety Information Exchange (NSIE), the Defense Security Information Exchange (DSIE) and the DNS Operations Analysis and Research Center (DNS-OARC) to ensure we stay up-to-date with new developments.
+Cisco’s CSIRT takes a proactive approach, collaborating with the Forum of Incident Response and Security Teams (FIRST), the National Safety Information Exchange (NSIE), the Defense Security Information Exchange (DSIE) and the DNS Operations Analysis and Research Center (DNS-OARC) to ensure we stay up-to-date with new developments

-There are several national and public CSIRT organizations, like the CERT Division of the Software Engineering Institute at Carnegie Mellon University, that are available to help organizations and national CSIRTs to develop, operate and improve their incident management capabilities.
+There are several national and public CSIRT organizations, like the CERT Division of the Software Engineering Institute at Carnegie Mellon University, that are available to help organizations and national CSIRTs to develop, operate and improve their incident management capabilities

 ## 4.3.2 Security Playbook

-One of the best ways to prepare for a security breach is to prevent it.
+- One of the best ways to prepare for a security breach is to prevent it.
 Organizations should provide guidance on:

-how to identify the cybersecurity risk to systems, assets, data and capabilities the implementation of safeguards and personnel training a flexible response plan that minimizes the impact and damage in the event of a security breach security measures and processes that need to be put in place in the aftermath of a security breach.
+    - how to identify the cybersecurity risk to systems, assets, data and capabilities
+    - the implementation of safeguards and personnel training
+    - a flexible response plan that minimizes the impact and damage in the event of a security breach
+    - security measures and processes that need to be put in place in the aftermath of a security breach
-All this information should be compiled into a security playbook.
+- All this information should be compiled into a security playbook.

-A security playbook is a collection of repeatable queries or reports that outline a standardized process for incident detection and response.
+    - A security playbook is a collection of repeatable queries or reports that outline a standardized process for incident detection and response.
 Ideally, a security playbook should:

-highlight how to identify and automate the response to common threats such as the detection of malware-infected machines, suspicious network activity or irregular authentication attempts describe and clearly define inbound and outbound traffic provide summary information including trends, statistics and counts provide usable and quick access to key statistics and metrics correlate events across all relevant data sources.
+        - highlight how to identify and automate the response to common threats such as the detection of malware-infected machines, suspicious network activity or irregular authentication attempts
+        - describe and clearly define inbound and outbound traffic
+        - provide summary information including trends, statistics and counts
+        - provide usable and quick access to key statistics and metrics
+        - correlate events across all relevant data sources.

 ## 4.3.3 Tools for Incident Detection and Prevention

-There are a range of tools used to detect and prevent security incidents.
+- There are a range of tools used to detect and prevent security incidents

-A Security Information and Event Management (SIEM) system collects and analyzes security alerts, logs and other real-time and historical data from security devices on the network to facilitate early detection of cyber attacks.
+- A Security Information and Event Management (SIEM) system collects and analyzes security alerts, logs and other real-time and historical data from security devices on the network to facilitate early detection of cyber attacks

-A Data Loss Prevention (DLP) system is designed to stop sensitive data from being stolen from or escaping a network.
-It monitors and protects data in three different states: data in use (data being accessed by a user), data in motion (data traveling through the network) and data at rest (data stored in a computer network or device).
+- A Data Loss Prevention (DLP) system is designed to stop sensitive data from being stolen from or escaping a network.
+It monitors and protects data in three different states: data in use (data being accessed by a user), data in motion (data traveling through the network) and data at rest (data stored in a computer network or device)

-Defining and implementing all of these various security policies can be time consuming and challenging.
-But Cisco has come up with a solution.
+- Defining and implementing all of these various security policies can be time consuming and challenging.
+But Cisco has come up with a solution

 ## 4.3.4 Cisco’s ISE and TrustSec